Laman Padi Langkawi

 Get to know the different kinds of herbs that are frequently used in Malaysia.

-Admission to Laman Padi Langkawi is free and you can get valuable knowledge about paddy planting and harvesting.
+Admission to Laman Padi Langkawi is RM2/adult and no fee is charged for children below 12 years old.
+You can get valuable knowledge about paddy planting and harvesting.
 At the same time, you will get to experience the work that farmers put in to enable you to enjoy your bowl of rice everyday.